Walktober

 • Exploration Place parkrun – A free, fun, and friendly weekly 5k community event.
 Walk, jog, run, volunteer or spectate – it’s up to you!

-• The StoryWalk® at Evergreen Park, 2700 N. Woodland, is an activity families can enjoy together.
+• Did you know that four new StoryWalk® locations have been added within the past year?
 This interactive attraction pairs literacy with physical activity.
-There are 20 stations along the walking path at the park, each one containing laminated pages from a children’s book.
+There are stations along the walking path at the park, each one containing laminated pages from a children’s book.
 Read the whole book with your child and ask guided questions about what they read, provided at the last station of the StoryWalk®.

 • Sedgwick County Zoo Making Tracks – track your miles walked at the zoo!
 Call 316-660-9453 for more information or stop by the gift shop.